r-uby-dev/roda-llm/README.md

 </agent-console>
 ```

-The console takes its colour and font from wherever it sits, so it
-blends into whatever page it is dropped into: text colour and font
-family are inherited, the sizes are relative, and the border, surface
-and muted tones are neutrals that follow the page's own
-`color-scheme`.
-Its own furniture - the composer, the count and the
-live line - is set in a mono stack, the way a console reads, while
-answers stay in the page's font.

 The console is a column: the answer, then a status bar, then the
 composer.
 The bar carries the count of tool calls on its left and the
 live line beside it - the tool that is running, "Thinking…" while the